 *What message is God giving me right now through Psalms 119:66?

-If you enjoyed this post, you may like similar posts on the same topics.
+If you enjoyed this post, you may like some other encouraging posts:

 Now, it is your turn: